neo-mashiro/GameStore/README.md

 Event handlers are scheduled at high FPS to process group collisions in real-time, when an enemy's HP reaches 0, it explodes on the spot with 90% chance, or becomes a bonus widget bouncing off the window.
 If the raider catches the bonus, additional scores are earned, and the raider is protected by a light shield.
-There's nothing fancy going on here, explosion effects are created by manipulating widget canvas opacity coupled with a scheduled timeout event, meteorite rotations are achieved by updating the angle of a rotation graphics instruction.
+There's nothing fancy going on here, explosion effects are created by manipulating widget opacity coupled with a scheduled timeout event, meteorite rotations are achieved by updating the angle of a rotation graphics instruction.
 The only challenge of this game is about memory management.
-To free resources and prevent memory overload, a garbage collection function must be explicitly defined and registered, which serves to check boundaries, collisions, and remove dead sprites from the widget tree on a regular basis.
+To prevent memory overload, a garbage collection function must be explicitly defined and registered, which serves to check boundaries, collisions, and remove dead sprites from the widget tree on a regular basis.
 These objects won't be automatically garbage collected until the references are cleared from the screen canvas.

 Game assets are collected from the web with free permission, raider image asset courtesy of [dravenx](https://opengameart.org/users/dravenx).